cw: violence, blades, persecution, body control, body horror

 She caught them in a panic last time, but she’s out of grenades.

 All she has is the shadows.
-The Recyclers are blind to them at the nano-chrono.
-Maybe because they’ve just flashed on the prototype cloakers.
-The lo tek shadows are now beyond their sight.
+The Recyclers are blind to them at the splice-moment.
+Maybe because they’ve just flashed on the prototype Cloaks.
+The low-tek shadows are now beyond their sight.

 She has a back, the furthest, caught taking rearguard on the approach vector.
 Blade the least out of his sheath, the least threatening, but she has his back close and she can’t throw that away.